open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/README.md

 ![language bindings](ocmembedding.png)

 <br>

 The specification for layer 1 is described in the [model element specification section](../../01-model/README.md).
 The specification of the extension points can be found [here](../../01-model/07-extensions.md).
 The storage backend extension specification is [here](../../01-model/07-extensions.md#storage-backends).

 This sections describes the abstract model mapping for the storage backend extensions according to layer 3.
-Different implementations (for different language bindings) must implement this mapping to achieve interoperability among different environments.
+Different implementations (for different language bindings) MUST implement this mapping to achieve interoperability among different environments.